-Another excellent item that can be used to prevent against damage is starch based loose fill chips, these are ideal for products that are unusual shapes.
+Another excellent item that can be used to prevent against damage is starch-based loose fill chips, these are ideal for products that are unusual shapes.
 The chips settle around the product ensuring it cannot move when shaken during transit.
-What’s more, this material is 100% biodegradable so makes an impact on your company’s carbon footprint whilst appealing to the sustainability demands of today’s consumer.
+What’s more, this material is 100% biodegradable so it makes an impact on your company’s carbon footprint whilst appealing to the sustainability demands of today’s consumer.

-Of course, you can package your e-commerce items as safely as possible using the correct protective layers, but if the package is not secured with industrial tape, then the chances of the item making it to its destination in tact is slim.
-Protective packaging tape comes in many eye-catching patterns and colours, use these to give your items some personality, or mirror your brands colour scheme.
+Of course, you can package your e-commerce items as safely as possible using the correct protective layers, but if the package is not secured with industrial tape, then the chances of the item making it to its destination intact are slim.
+Protective packaging tape comes in many eye-catching patterns and colors, uses these to give your items some personality, or mirrors your brand’s color scheme.
 We do judge books by their covers, so ensure the final design is appealing to the eye.
 Printed packing tape will prevent your boxes from opening during shipment and creates an extra barrier from rain between any seams.

-One way to ensure your e-commerce business is not hit with extra shipping charges is by embracing minimal, yes effective packaging.
-Not only will not only increase the appeal of your goods to customers, but will also reduce the carbon footprint of your company.
+One way to ensure your e-commerce business is not hit with extra shipping charges is by embracing minimal, yet effective packaging.
+Not only will it not only increase the appeal of your goods to customers but will also reduce the carbon footprint of your company.
 This is especially important today as a study by Nielson shows that 52% of consumers make decisions about the product they purchase based on the environmental impact of the brand.

 The future of packaging an e-commerce